|

 Issue number two, the how-come of

-the quantum, here shows some thread of connection with issue number three, the
+the quantum, here shows some thread of connection with issue number

 continuum.
 How close is that connection?
+The continuum The

 continuum of natural numbers, Weyl taught us, is an illusion.
 It is an

 idealization.
 It is a dream.
-With numbers of ever increasing mathematical
+With numbers of ever increasing

-sophistication we can approach that infinity ever more closely; but we commit a
+sophistication we can approach that infinity ever more closely; but we

 folly if we think we can ever get there.
-That, in poor man’s language, is the
+That, in poor man’s

 inescapable lesson of Gödel's theorem and modem mathematical logic.